 Water - TSC Water Unit, Env levy - proposed environmental levy, SMSC - proposed stormwater management service charge, s94 - proposed additional developer contributions.
-Years correspond to end of financial year i.e. 2015 is year 1 (start 1st July 2014, end 30th June 2015), etc. Note 1: Level 1 actions are already funded and being implemented by TSC and these are considered to remain an integral component of the future strategy.
-The actions in the Implementation Program are additional expenditure requirements for the future that have not been documented in this Strategy.
+Years correspond to end of financial year i.e. 2015 is year 1 (start 1st July 2014, end 30th June 2015), etc.

+Note 1: Level 1 actions are additional to the Level 1 actions and are new strategic planning actions that are recommended to achieve the desired IWCM outcomes.
+None of the IWCM issues identified directly require investment in capital works within the next ten years.
+However, the outcomes of these actions may result in the identification of additional expenditure requirements for the future that have not been documented in this Strategy.
 Expenditure for Council's asset renewal program and provision of infrastructure to service new growth areas is additional to the IWCM implementation program and will be directed by many of the outcomes of the IWCM actions, particularly climate change adaptation, sewer overflow abatement strategy, biosolids management strategy, integrated servicing strategies and recycled water opportunities.